jennacohen/portfolio/README.md

 # Jenna Cohen - Work Samples

-I’m Jenna Cohen, a visual journalist experienced in using everything from motion graphics and data visualization to photography and design to produce content that is accurate, digestible and engaging.
+I’m Jenna Cohen, a visual journalist experienced in using everything from motion graphics and data visualization to illustration and design to produce content that is accurate, digestible and engaging.

 Below are some pieces that demonstrate my passion for this work and the skills I have.